Skip to main content

 Code Module Convenor

-FB3AFC Advanced Food Chemistry DR Maria Oruna-Concha
+FB3FCP Food Chemistry and Perception DR Maria Oruna-Concha

 LS3IC Intercultural Communications DR Erhan Aslan